-“Peeled Lemon on Red Stone” has been crafted with the finest materials available, using traditional techniques that have been passed down from artist to artist for over six centuries.
+“Peeled Lemon on Red Stone” has been carefully crafted with the finest materials available, using traditional techniques that have been passed down from artist to artist for over six centuries.

 To begin, a hardboard panel is cut to the exact desired dimension.
 It is then coated with several layers of sealant to prevent damage over time from moisture and humidity.
 Only those panels which lay perfectly flat are selected.